Necrobotics: Internal Force Versus Gripping Force

 The typical pressure in a resting spider's legs ranges from 4 kPa to 6.1 kPa.
 Researchers extended the legs by increasing the spider's internal pressure to 5.5 kPa.
 Pumping air into the body increases the internal pressure, causing the legs to expand.
 Pumping air out of the body decreases internal pressure, causing the legs to contract due to their flexor leg muscles.
 When the internal pressure decreases to 0 kPa, the gripper would be fully closed, allowing for the gripper to grasp objects.
 This action demonstrates that as internal pressure decreases, the gripping force increases.
 Inversely, when internal pressure increases, the gripping force decreases.
-By gripping individual weighted acetate beads, it is found that the necrobotic gripper achieves a maximum gripping force of 0.35 milinewtons.
+By gripping individual weighted acetate beads, it is found that the necrobotic gripper achieves a maximum gripping force of 0.35 millinewtons.

 Spider Weight Versus Gripping Force

 To estimate the gripping forces of smaller and larger spiders, researchers created a plot to predict the gripping force relative to the size of the spider.
 The wolf spider's body weight is relatively equal to the gripping force of its legs.
 The mass of the gripper is 33.5 mg and can lift 1.3 times its body weight (43.6 mg or 0.35 mN).
 However, with larger spiders, the gripping force relative to body weight decreases.
 For example, a 200-gram goliath birdeater is predicted to lift 10% of its weight (20 grams or 196 mN).
 Though there is an inverse relationship between spider mass and gripping force, larger spiders exert greater gripping forces than smaller spiders.